smf-steve/assignment-grading/process.md

 ## Regrading a Single Student's Submission
   1. ``cd 01-assignment``
-  1. ``grade_start``: to start the grading process, which reasserts tenvironment variables
+  1. ``grade_start``: to start the grading process, which reasserts the environment variables
   1. ``clone_submission student``: to obtain a copy of the student's files
   1. ``pull_submission student``: to pull the student's repo for possible updates
   1. ``grade_submission student``: to grade student's submission
   1. ``publish_grade student``: to publish the student's grad
   1. Review updated grades append to ``../grades.01-assignment``
-  1. Rpdate the individual grade within the master spreadsheet
+  1. Update the individual grade within the master spreadsheet